3rectangles/Onlinesales_SDE_Assignment/Task2_MathApi/README.md

 2. **Concurrency with CompletableFuture:** To efficiently manage multiple concurrent requests for expression evaluation, the code employs `CompletableFuture`.
 This enables asynchronous task execution, making the program capable of handling a multitude of requests simultaneously.

-3. **Rate Limiter (Token Bucket Algorithm):** In order to abide by the API's rate limit of 50 requests per second, a rate limiter is thoughtfully implemented.
+3. **Rate Limiter (Token Bucket Algorithm):** In order to abide by the application's capacity to handle requests, a rate limiter is thoughtfully implemented.
 It ensures that the program never exceeds the allowed rate limit by regulating the rate of sending requests to the API.
+In Client.java Class, Rate Limiter Object is initiated to server 100 requests/sec.

 4. **Exception Handling:** The program includes robust exception handling to gracefully manage potential errors.
 For instance, if there's a connection issue with the API, it raises an `ApiConnectException` and provides informative error messages.

 5. **Queue for Managing Requests:** Requests are intelligently managed using a queue (`expressionQueue`) before being processed.
 As long as there are expressions in the queue, the program continually checks whether it can send a request within the rate limit.
 If not, it gracefully waits for a brief period before retrying.
+Its implemented using Concurrent LinkedList, which is thread-safe, to manage parallel requests from users.

-6. **MVC Architecture and SOLID Principles:** The program adheres to the Model-View-Controller (MVC) architecture, ensuring a clear separation of concerns and modularity.
+7. **MVC Architecture and SOLID Principles:** The program adheres to the Model-View-Controller (MVC) architecture, ensuring a clear separation of concerns and modularity.
 Additionally, it follows SOLID principles to enhance code maintainability and flexibility.

-7. **Mocking the In-Memory Database:** For data storage needs, an in-memory database is simulated using a Hashmap.
+8. **Mocking the In-Memory Database:** For data storage needs to store the requests objects, an in-memory database is simulated using a Hashmap.
 This enables testing and validation without the need for a physical database connection.

 ## How to Run the Code: